-7. Tax Considerations in Structuring Investments
+Tax Considerations in Structuring Investments

-Any person investing or doing business in India has to consider various direct (income) and indirect (consumption) taxes which are levied and collected by the Central Government and the State Governments.
-Below are some indicative lists of taxation heads in India.
+Any person investing or doing business in India has to consider various direct (income) and indirect (consumption) taxes which are levied and collected by the central government and the applicable state governments.
+Below, we provide indicative lists of taxation heads in India.

-I. Corporate Tax
+A. Corporate tax

 Income tax in India is levied under the ITA.
-Resident companies are generally taxed at approximately 34% (if net income is in the range of INR 10 million - 100 million) and around 35% (if net income exceeds INR 100 million).
-However, in case of domestic companies having total turnover not exceeding INR 4 billion, the applicable tax rate has been reduced to 25% (effective maximum rate being 29.12%).71 This reduction in corporate tax rates has been a step towards meeting the Government's promised goal in 2016, of reducing corporate tax rates from 30% to 25% (excluding surcharge and cess) over the next 4 years, coupled with rationalization and removal of various exemptions and rebates.
+Resident companies are generally taxed at approximately 34% including surcharge and cess1 (if net income is above INR 4 bn) However, in case of domestic companies having total turnover not exceeding INR 4 billion, the applicable tax rate has been reduced to 25% (effective maximum rate being 29.12%).2 This has been done in order to encourage medium and small enterprises to shift to company structures, and make the taxation regime more viable for them.